DrankRock/CMScrape/README.md

 Through the Firefox extension and the app itself, my goal as of today is reached.
 I have an easy to use software to know the exact price of my collection.
 It supports proxies etc.

 Small things can be improved, proxies added, interface made nicer especially on windows, a terminal only option (to run faster, and automatized runs), and I will be improving them in the future

+#### Latest Fixes :
+- Improving the proxyless.
+- Added an attribute column in the csv.

 #### TODO :
 Create a card scanner using OpenCV (this is a distant todo, as I have near to no experience in opencv)